kucmoving/StudentParent-WebApi/README.md

 1. Clone this project <br>
 ```$ git clone https://github.com/kucmoving/StudentParent-WebApi```

-2. Go into the repository (there is a dash in repository name but you can simply using tab to finish it, like $cd St"tab")<br>
+2. Go into the repository (there is a dash in the repository name but you can simply using tab to finish it, like $cd St"tab")<br>
 ```$ cd StudentParent-WebApi ```

 3. Remove current origin repository<br>
 ```$ git remote remove origin```

-4. Create a local database(Personally i am using MicrosoftSQL 2019)
+4. Create a local database(I am using Microsoft SQL 2019)

-5. Add a connection string to appsetting.json (Please change your own location code after DefaultConnection)<br>
+5. Add a connection string to appsetting.json (Please change your location code after DefaultConnection)<br>
 ```{
   "ConnectionStrings": {
     "DefaultConnection": "Data Source=LAPTOP-NCT36AOV\\SQLEXPRESS;Initial Catalog=ParentStudentWebAPI;Integrated Security=True;Connect Timeout=30;Encrypt=False;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False"